More reliable train services? Get Real

 • The Circle Line failed to meet the 99.5% SSA for 1 month in 2012 (October).

 If the LTA-SMRT Joint Team wishes to convince the public that train services have become more reliable, they should be more transparent.
-The train withdrawal rate is only a single metric and being a lead KPI, it does not necessarily lead to real improvements in commuter experience on the ground.
-Evidently, the data shows a contrarian picture.
-If the LTA-SMRT Joint Team is truly confident in their performance, it should publish lag KPIs as well, such as the monthly SSA figures for each rail line.
+The train withdrawal rate is only a single metric and being a lead KPI, it may not result in real improvements to commuter experience on the ground.
+If the LTA-SMRT Joint Team is truly confident in their performance, it should publish lag KPIs, such as the monthly SSA figures for each rail line.